← HoloMapper Homepage

 • Use Edit on a selected input surface to change or interact with its source.

-HoloMapper can send a clean output view to a projector or secondary monitor.
+HoloMapper can send a clean output view to a projector or external monitor.
 The editor remains separate, while the selected output display shows the projection-ready visual layout.

 • Display selects the projector or secondary monitor.